robmasocco/AOS-TAG/ideas.md

 # TODO LIST

-- Bitmask API, maybe as macros (array of *longs* or struct with one large bit field?).
 - BST-Dictionary implementation.
 - Signals, interrupts, preemption and the like checks against deadlocks and similar problems.
 Remember that wait queues functions return *-ERESTARTSYS* when a signal was delivered.
-Consider using local_locks to protect your (really) critical sections.
 See our little golden screenshot from our course materials to know how signals work (and remember: they're usermode shit, you just return -EINTR).
 - Check TSO compliance everywhere, add memory fences where needed.
 - Check against false cache sharing everywhere.
 Remember that one of our cache lines is 64-bytes long.
 - Anything still marked as TODO here.